 Millionaire wives who survive their husbands are equally injured financially as people without means of survival after decedents’ income dissipates.
 The only difference is the degree of fiscal pain one endures.

-Income lost now, in the future, burial costs and anything which hurts widowers, parents or siblings is awardable.
+Income lost now, in the future, burial costs, and anything which hurts widowers, parents, or siblings are awardable.
 Exact amounts are either determined by your Sherman Oaks wrongful death attorney and insurer or wrongdoer, or the jury.

 People who’ve wrongly died would want you, the survivor, to nail the negligent party with every ounce of legal energy you could muster.
 That goes for anyone.

-However, bear in mind the clear distinction between an accidental death and one stemming from another’s recklessness.
+However, bear in mind the clear distinction between accidental death and one stemming from another’s recklessness.